Arpita-deb/Salifort_motors_HR_analytics/README.md

 There is no external citation for this dataset.
 You can visit [kaggle](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction?select=HR_comma_sep.csv) for basic informations.

 ### Current:
-The dataset is created 2 years ago.
+The dataset was created 2 years ago.
 Clearly it is outdated.

 # P(A)CE - ANALYSIS -  EDA, CHECKING MODEL ASSUMPTIONS & SELECT MODEL